uhasker/getting-things-done-in-next-js/src/chapter1/06-functional-thinking.md

 [
   {
     id: 1,
-    summary: 'Read the MERN book',
+    summary: 'Read the Next.js book',
-    description: 'Read and understand the MERN book.',
+    description: 'Read and understand the Next.js book.',
     timeLogged: 60,
     status: 'In progress',
-    longDescription: 'Read the MERN book: Read and understand the MERN book.', },
+    longDescription: 'Read the Next.js book: Read and understand the Next.js book.', },
   {
     id: 2,